Required steps to make a regular faculty preselect hire

 To make a preselect hire, the chair or director of an academic unit should start by contacting the Dean via email.
 The Dean will expect a justification for making a hire outside of the normal search process.
 This is also the time to identify whether the proposed preselect is a Target of Opportunity or prepones a future retirement.

-All preselect hires must be reviewed by the Associate Provost for Academic Development and Diversity and, if they are of tenured rank, TPAC.
+All preselect hires must be reviewed by the Vice President for Institutional Equity and Diversity and, if they are of tenured rank, TPAC.
 In addition, the President will review all regular faculty preselects.
 For more information see the Handbook chapter five.